paulpogoda/OSINT-for-countries-V2.0/README.md

 # OSINT Resources/Tools by Country V 2.0
 This project was inspired by @wddadk [OSINT for Countries](https://github.com/wddadk/OSINT-for-countries).
 Here you'll find a GitHub-based collection of links to various OSINT tools, websites, and projects that are specific to different countries, structured for fact-checkers and digital profilers.
-## What does it mean:
+## What does it mean
 **On each country repo you will find tools and resources grouped by one standard:**
 - open bases, statistics
-- search for names, legal and tax information
+- search for legal and tax information
 - maps and cadastres
 - cars and license plates
-- people: telephones and other personal identifiers
+- people: names, public docements, social, telephones and other personal identifiers
 - public procurement
 - WHOIS